-Hurricane season for the Atlantic began June 1 and the National and Oceanic and Atmospheric Administration (NOAA) predicts an above-average season.
-This year, NOAA predicts 14-22 named storms, of which 6-10 could be hurricanes, more than half of them with wind speeds in excess of 110mph.1 Although the intensity of the wind is what determines whether a storm is a tropical storm, a hurricane, or a major hurricane, 90% of hurricane-related deaths are water-related.2 Even if forecasters have overestimated the 2022 hurricane season, emergency management professionals often say, “It only takes one.”
+Hurricane season for the Atlantic Ocean began June 1 this year.
+The National and Oceanic and Atmospheric Administration (NOAA) predicts an above-average season, with 14-22 named storms, of which 6-10 could be hurricanes, more than half of them with wind speeds in excess of 110mph.1 Although the intensity of the wind is what determines whether a storm is a tropical storm, a hurricane, or a major hurricane, 90% of hurricane-related deaths are water-related.2 Even if forecasters have overestimated the 2022 hurricane season, emergency management professionals often say, “It only takes one.”

 What does the threat of hurricanes mean for people experiencing homelessness?
 Our nation’s homeless response systems are already stretched to capacity.
 On any given night, more than 550,000 people are estimated to be experiencing homelessness, with only 326,000 of those in emergency shelters, transitional housing, or other temporary settings.
 That’s over 200,000 people who do not have access to safe shelter before factoring in the potential impact of a natural disaster.
 People experiencing homelessness are substantially more vulnerable to a disaster, generally lacking information about an impending storm, the means to evacuate to safety, or a place to go.
 Emergency disaster shelters often have barriers that prevent them from accessing services such as not allowing pets or other restricted items.
 Individuals may also be fearful of law enforcement presence and security processes at a shelter.